Contact Info

 Required Courses

-The PhD in Comparative Literature program requires 60 units of course credit plus a dissertation.
-Course distribution normally entails the following: at least 12 credits in core comparative literature seminars, including COMPLITTHT 5200 Introduction to Comparative Literature (3 units).
-PhD students put together a course of study with at least two areas of concentration, which include the remaining 48 units of elective course credit.
+The PhD in Comparative Literature program requires 48 units of course credit.
+This includes COMPLITTHT 5200 Introduction to Comparative Literature (3 units), as well as 9 additional units in core comparative literature seminars.
+Students who complete interdisciplinary graduate certificates will be required to enroll in additional units as specified by the certificate-granting department or program.
+PhD students put together a course of study with at least two areas of concentration, which include the remaining 36 units of elective course credit.

 Core Seminar Courses